 World theater from its beginnings to the 18th century, including theater architecture, staging and costuming practices, plays and playwrights and social and political forces affecting the theater.

-3304 Theater: Elizabethan to Modern (3-3-0)
+3304 Theater: Elizabethan to Modern (3-3-0) (Cross-listed as HUM 3316.
+Credit may not be earned for both.)
+Prerequisite: ENG 1301.

 World theater from the 18th century to the present.

-3308 Playwriting (3-3-0)
+3305 Advanced Stagecraft (3-0-3) Prerequisite: DRA 1305 or permission of instructor.
+In-depth study of a specific aspect of technical theater such as lighting, scenery, sound, costumes, or an original set, lighting, sound or costume design project that is conceived, created, and realized for a UHD theater production.
+Gives students an opportunity to participate in a particular aspect of technical theater from the initial conceptual stage through actual performance.
+Students will also learn organizational, supervisory, and crew leadership skills.
+A research paper on the scientific aspect of technical theater that the student has selected, or a written report covering the design project undertaken, is required.
+3308 Playwriting (3-3-0) (Cross-listed as HUM 3326.
+Credit may not be earned for both.)
 Prerequisite: Junior standing or permission of the instructor.
 The process of playwriting.
 Topics include dramatic structure, character and dialogue development and conflict resolution.
 Culminates with an original script.

-3332 Stage Directing (3-3-0)

-Prerequisite: DRA 1301 and DRA 1303 or DRA 1304.
+3332 Stage Directing (3-3-0) Prerequisite: DRA 1301 and DRA 1303 or DRA 1304.
 An examination of the principles and practices of directing live theater.
 Concentration on such directorial responsibilities as play selection, casting, script analysis, rehearsal scheduling, character development and blocking techniques.
 Course culminates in the public presentation of a short dramatic performance.
 Course may be repeated once for credit.

-4390 Selected Topics in Theater (3-3-0)
+4390 Selected Topics in Theater (3-3-0) Prerequisite: ENG 1302 and junior standing.

 An in-depth examination of selected aspects of theater including, but not limited to: playwriting; directing; dramatic criticism; the contributions of a particular playwright, or group of playwrights; and historical trends and group contributions to the evolving theater scene.
 May be repeated for credit with approval when topic varies.

 ECH (Early Childhood Education)

 2311 Early Childhood Classroom (3-3-0)

 Classroom strategies and materials appropriate for preschool, kindergarten, and primary classrooms.

 2312 The Young Child (3-3-0)

 Characteristics of physical, psychosocial, cognitive, language, and literacy development of young children and the instructional implications to those characteristics for an early childhood environment.

 2313 The Early Childhood Learning Environment (3-3-0)

 Introduction to models and theories off the organization and management of an early childhood learning environment.
 Application of specific organizational strategies and classroom management techniques appropriate for young children.

 ECO (Economics)

 1301 Introduction to Economics (3-3-0)

+Prerequisite: ENG 1301.

 Combines microeconomics and macroeconomics in one semester.
 A non-technical examination of economic theories, programs, and policies.
 The primary objective in this course is to develop an interest and appreciation for the relevance of economic analysis.

 2301 Principles of Economics I (3-3-0)

 Prerequisite: MATH 1301 or MATH 1310.

 Principles of macro-economics.
-Topics include structure of the U.S. economy, national income determination and the application of monetary and fiscal policies.
+Topics include structure of the US economy, national income determination and the application of monetary and fiscal policies.
 Also includes analysis of international trade and finance.
 (ECON 2301)

 2302 Principles of Economics II (3-3-0)

+Prerequisite: MATH 1301 or MATH 1310.